kataredeeksha/Calculator/README.md

 # Calculator
-This is a calculator which is made with HTML, CSS and JavaScript
+This is a calculator build with HTML, CSS and JavaScript